Jonksar/face_alignement_challenge/README.md

 For creativity, do image warping, have videos of only a single celebrity, add a beat, do face swaps... let your creativity flow and make us laugh! :)

+Please send your solutions to challenge@veriff.com, more detailed format under [Submitting](https://github.com/Jonksar/face_alignement_challenge#submitting).

+## Constraints

+1. Processing all 240 frames in a single video should not take more than 1 minute.
+2. Building an index should not take more than 10 minutes.
+3. We will be running your solution in a standard p2.xlarge machine in AWS (CPU, GPU and memory constraints come from there).

+## Timeline

+1. Challenge was made for Pycon Estonia 2019 on October 3rd, 2019.
+2. Participations after October 10th, will not be considered valid.
+3. Veriff will announce the winners on October 17th.

 ## Running the code
 You will need Python 3.6 or later.